Hydrology-IFH/roger/doc/introduction/advanced-installation.rst

 Advanced installation
 =====================

-Because Roger should be usable by both beginners and experts, it has a number of *optional* dependencies that are not strictly required to run Roger, but highly recommended in high-performance contexts.
+Because RoGeR should be usable by both beginners and experts, it has a number of *optional* dependencies that are not strictly required to run RoGeR, but highly recommended in high-performance contexts.

 .. note::

-    Roger notifies you when a slower code path has to be taken due to a missing dependency.
+    RoGeR notifies you when a slower code path has to be taken due to a missing dependency.
 So unless you are getting a warning, there is usually no need to install optional dependencies (except JAX and MPI).

 .. list-table:: Summary of optional dependencies